 Become Familiar with Quilting Terminology

-Keep a basic quilting book at your fingertips when you're making a quilt or reading quilting articles.
+When learning how to make a quilt it's smart to familiarize yourself with the skills you'll need and common abbreviations used with patterns before you start.
+For that reason, it can be helpful to keep a basic quilting book at your fingertips when you're making a quilt.
+Also, try reading quilting articles – like this one – before you start.
+(Good job!)
 When you encounter a term you don't understand, look it up.
-It won't be long before you're familiar with all of the terms you need to know in order to follow quiltmaking instructions.
+It won't be long before you're familiar with all of the terms you need to know in order to follow quilt-making instructions.

 02 of 10

 Learn About the Qualities of Fabric

 Fabrics are the backbone of our quilts, but you might be surprised how many people begin to assemble their first quilt without putting fabric characteristics to work for them.
 It's much easier to make a quilt once you understand how to care for your fabrics and why quilting patches are cut using specific guidelines.

 You needn't buy the most expensive fabrics but there's also no need to waste hours making a quilt with thin fabric that won't hold up during use and when it is washed.

 Learn How to Sew a Quarter Inch Seam Allowance

 Beginning quilters, especially people who are accustomed to sewing garments with 5/8" seam allowances, sometimes have a hard time visualizing and sewing the 1/4" seam allowance used to make quilts.
 There are tricks to help you get the seam just right, but do a few tests before you start sewing patches for a quilt, just to be sure your seams are accurate.

 04 of 10

 Rotary cutting is a technique that every new quilter should master because it allows us to bypass the time-intense method of constructing templates to mark and cut individual pieces of fabric.